Distinguished Service Award

 This award recognizes and encourages outstanding scholarship by law students in Nova Scotia, on topics pertaining specifically to issues of race and law.
 The Society’s Racial Equity Committee presents the award and Stewart McKelvey sponsors the award.

 Recent Race and the Law Essay Prize recipients:

 - 2019 – Julianne Stevenson, for “Challenging Whiteness: The Role for Law Societies and Critical Race Theory in Addressing Unrepresentative Juries in Canada” (Read Paper)

 - 2018 – D’Arcy Leitch, for “The Constitutionality of Classification: Aboriginal Overrepresentation and Security Policy in Canadian Federal Penitentiaries” (Read Paper)

 - 2017 – Rosalea Thompson, for “Remembering as Solidarity with the Past: Legal Mechanisms for Protecting African Nova Scotian Sacred Places”

 Queen’s Counsel Appointment Process

-In the fall of each year, the Advisory Committee on Queen’s Counsel Appointments considers candidates for the next Queen’s Counsel appointments.
-Learn about the appointment criteria in the Information form.
+In the fall of this year the Advisory Committee on Queen’s Counsel Appointments, chaired by the Honourable Justice Cindy A. Bourgeois, will consider candidates for the next Queen’s Counsel appointments.

-You must apply pursuant to the request of a given year to be considered as a candidate for a Queen’s Counsel appointment.
+To be considered as a candidate for a Queen’s Counsel appointment, you must apply pursuant to the request of a given year.
 The Committee will not consider applications or nominations from previous years.